pentatonica/metric/README.md

 ### Assumptions

+We will assume the following:

-- We will assume that if the metric is below 33% of the maximum value it will be underperforming.
+- If the metric is below 33% of the maximum value it will be underperforming.
-- We will assume that under performing happen rarely.
+- Under performing happen rarely.
-- We will assume that the underperformance periods are continuous.
+- The underperformance periods are continuous.

 ### Formula